 FRACTURE LIAISON SERVICES

-Fracture Liaison Services (FLS) are designed to prevent a subsequent hip fracture.
+Fracture Liaison Services (FLS) are designed to reduce the risk of subsequent fractures.
 Anyone age 50 or older who enters a participating hospital with a fractured hip is assigned a dedicated FLS team, including a registered nurse and a physician (or a team of physicians).
 The team does a comprehensive assessment of these patients for osteoporosis and geriatric-related medical conditions.
 Osteoporosis medication is initiated where appropriate and patients are referred to services, such as fall prevention and memory improvement programs, that help reduce their risk of subsequent fractures.
 The team tracks each patient for up to 12 months, coordinating referrals to other health professionals, ensuring patients are complying with their treatment regimen, and monitoring for medication side effects.
-At 12 months, management of the patient’s condition is transferred to a family physician.
+At 12 months, management of the patient’s bone health is transferred to a family physician.